Bernstein-Szeg\H{o} measures in the plane: Matrix orthogonal polynomials

-Note that since $\Psi(0)$ is invertible, the matrix-valued polynomials $W(x)$ and $\Psi(z)$ in the Fej\'er-Riesz factorization theorem above will have the same degree.
+Note that since $\Psi(0)$ is invertible, the matrix-valued polynomials $W(x)$ and $\Psi(z)$ in the Fej\'er--Riesz factorization theorem above will have the same degree.
 Combining the last theorem with \thref{th3.4} we can establish the following useful theorem.

 \begin{Theorem} For a positive matrix-valued functional $\cL_l: \Rset_{2N}[x]\to \Sym(\Rset^{l\times l})$ the following conditions are equivalent: \begin{enumerate}[\rm(i)] \item There exists $W(x) \in\Sym(\Rset^{l\times l}_{2N}[x])$ which is positive definite for $x\in(-1,1)$ and has at most simple zeros at $x=\pm 1$ such that for $f\in \Rset_{2N}[x]$ we have